 When we audited the store, the issues were clear.
 The checkout page had four unnecessary steps.
 The product images were uncompressed and taking six seconds to load on mobile.
 The payment confirmation emails were going to spam.
 And there was no structured data markup, so Google wasn't displaying product prices and ratings in search results.

 We rebuilt the store from scratch.
-Streamlined checkout to two steps.
-Optimized every image.
-Fixed the email configuration.
-Added WooCommerce schema markup throughout.
+Streamlined checkout to a custom two-step form.
+Compressed and optimized every image.
+Fixed the transactional email server configurations.
+Added WooCommerce product schema markup throughout.
 Within 60 days, cart abandonment dropped to 41% and organic traffic to product pages increased by 60%.

 What Actually Goes Into a Good E-Commerce Build